candybytesgmbh/taco/README.md

 ###### 9. Category details [CategoryFragment]
 Selecting a category in the [CategoryListFragment] or from [FoodFragment] opens the [CategoryFragment], showing all foods that are added to this category.
-Show category name at the top, use navigation arguments to send information between fragments.
-Access the food database and query all foods that have the selected category, again use paging.
+Show the category name at the top, use navigation arguments to send information between fragments.
+Access the food database [FoodDb] and query all foods that have the selected category, again use paging.
 Display a preview information of a food item.
 Might make sense to use the same